DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 However, besides making use of cloud computing*,*Google has also entered competition with mobile devices.
-The advent of smartphones and tablets with internet access has revolutionized the mobile market, and it gave birth to a new mass ritual, namely, ‘Connectivity everywhere’, and the mantra ‘Always On!’
+The advent of smartphones and tablets with internet access has revolutionized the mobile market, and it gave birth to a new mass ritual, namely, ‘Connectivity Everywhere’, and the mantra ‘Always On!’
 The smartphone has become a status symbol to the point of unleashing wars for the hegemony of the market.
 Together with iOS, Google’s Android has emerged as one of the major competitors.